smartdogX/smartdogX.github.io/_posts/2025-10-12-collection.md

 Currently I plan to create a new WorldPress website via my PSU account.
-I will keep that site as a more formal site and post some posts related research there.
+I will keep that site as a more formal site and post some posts related to research there.
 Actually, I am transferring my research diary to that site.
 And I am going to keep this site to post some more personally stuffs.

 ## 2024-08-16 07:51:25